willlma/breathe/README.md

 ## Roadmap

-- [ ] Bug: x.com matches vox.com.
-Make sure that it can handle any protocol or subdomain but not be too eager
-- [ ] Don't allow cheat day id it's between midnight and 6
+- [ ] Don't allow cheat day if it's between midnight and 6
-- [ ] Show cheat day message once every 30 mins
 - [ ] Ship with better default sites (facebook, instagram, TikTok)
 - Simplify the form
   - [ ] Hide the 5 minute helper if used
   - [ ] Hide the gif once the continue button is ready

+- [ ] Bug: x.com matches vox.com.
+Make sure that it can handle any protocol or subdomain but not be too eager
 - [ ] If I walk off while the breathe animation is going for a few minutes, show a button to start the countdown again
-- [ ] Increase wait time with each use (maybe stick to 25s for the first three), and show the wait time
 - [ ] Dark theme for settings

 ## My lists